-Research indicates that more than 350 sign languages are in use around the world today, yet not one of these groups has a full Bible in their language!
+Research indicates that more than 350 sign languages are in use around the world today, yet only one—American Sign Language—has a translation of the complete Bible!
 And only two per cent of the Deaf population worldwide has been introduced to the gospel.

 That means that nearly 70 million people are still waiting to understand the Good News.